+SECTION TWELVE

-SECTION TWELVE ADDITIONAL RESPONSIBILITES
+ADDITIONAL RESPONSIBILITES

-- 1. The Athletic Training Program attempts to minimize additional costs for the student.
+1. The Athletic Training Program attempts to minimize additional costs for the student.
 However, there are some expenses related to participation in the Athletic Training Program other than those already mentioned that are the responsibility of the student.
-These include but are not limited to: - a.
-Physical Examination and Immunization Updates\ - i.
+These include but are not limited to:

+- a.
+Physical Examination and Immunization Updates - i.
 Tb skin test - ii.
 Tetanus Shot - iii.
 Vaccinations with titers - b.
 Flu shots - c.
 Drug Tests and/or additional background checks - d.
 BBP Insurance (through University Health Services) - e.
 Personal Medical Insurance - f.
-Professional Liability Insurance - g.
-Professional Membership Dues (NATA, etc.) - h.
-Transportation expenses to off-campus clinical sites - i.
-Travel and housing expenses for out-of-town clinical experiences - j.
-Clothing and other attire required for a professional appearance or for a specific clinical site - k.
-American Red Cross First Aid (or equivalent) - I. Other related expenses regarding the above mentioned or other program related costs.

-\Any required physical examination and vaccinations or titers may be obtained from University Health Services on a fee for service basis.
+AoC Safe Parish Training - g.
+Professional Liability Insurance - h.
+Professional Membership Dues (NATA, etc.) - i.
+Transportation expenses to off-campus clinical sites - j.
+Travel and housing expenses for out-of-town clinical experiences - k.
+Clothing and other attire required for a professional appearance or for a specific clinical site - I. Emergency Cardiac Care (ECC) certification meeting BOC requirements as outlined in the Certification Maintenance Requirements. - m.
+Other related expenses regarding the above mentioned or other program related costs. - Any required physical examination and vaccinations or titers may be obtained from University Health Services on a fee for service basis.
 University Health Services recommends that students obtain these immunizations from their personal physician prior to arriving on campus.